Government of the 20th Dáil: Parliamentary Secretaries

-On 14 March 1973, the Government appointed Parliamentary Secretaries on the nomination of the Taoiseach.
+On 14 March 1973, the government appointed parliamentary secretaries on the nomination of the Taoiseach.

 Actions of the government

 The National Coalition restricted the power of the National Council for Educational Awards.
 This forced the National Institute for Higher Education, Limerick and Thomond College of Education, Limerick to apply to the National University of Ireland for the conferring of degrees and diplomas.
 It removed the requirement that Irish be passed to obtain a Leaving Certificate; it also reformed the civil service by removing the requirement of knowledge in Irish and the mandatory retirement on marriage that many women faced during their civil service careers.

+A free travel scheme was also introduced covering bus and rail services for all blind persons over the age of 21.

-In response to the assassination of the British Ambassador to Ireland Christopher Ewart-Biggs by the Provisional IRA on 21 July, Cosgrave introduced a motion to declare a national emergency under Article 28.3.3º of the Constitution of Ireland created by an armed conflict.
+In response to the assassination of the British Ambassador to Ireland Christopher Ewart-Biggs by the Provisional IRA on 21 July, Cosgrave introduced a motion to declare a national emergency under Article 28.3.3° of the Constitution of Ireland created by an armed conflict.
 This was approved by the Dáil on 1 September by a vote of 70 to 65.
 This was followed by the introduction of the Emergency Powers Bill 1976.

 President Cearbhall Ó Dálaigh referred the Emergency Powers Bill to the Supreme Court.
 Minister of Defence Paddy Donegan described the president as a "thundering disgrace" for this decision.
 The Minister apologised and privately offered to resign.
 Cosgrave refused to accept his resignation.
-On 21 October, Fianna Fáil proposed a motion in the Dáil calling on the minister to resign, which was defeated. Ó Dálaigh viewed the refusal to remove the Minister was an affront to his office by the Government and resigned on 22 October 1976.
+On 21 October, Fianna Fáil proposed a motion in the Dáil calling on the minister to resign, which was defeated. Ó Dálaigh viewed the refusal to remove the minister as an affront to his office by the government and resigned on 22 October 1976.
 The following week, Fianna Fáil proposed a motion of no confidence in the government.
 This was countered by a motion of confidence in the government proposed by Cosgrave, which was carried on a vote of 73 to 67.
-The controversy caused severe damage to the image of the government.